rebahozkoc/Parallel_Programming_Project/memory_data_locality/false_sharing/False_Sharing_Pi/gpt_result_with_paper.md

 ### Results
 For this code ChatGPT detected a performance bug in the code but it didn't classify accordingly to the given classsifcaition groups.
-After asking to spesify the bug more prescicely it calssified as false sharing however its first solution had a poor performance with 25.9 second.
+After asking to spesify the bug more prescicely it classified as false sharing however its first solution had a poor performance with 25.9 second.
 To imporeve its performance a second chance was given, in the second try it used private accumulation to improve the performance and its performance was better but it was still a poor performance compread to the reference code that used a sum as private variable which had the following result:

+    rebahozkoc@nebula:~/Parallel_Programming_Project/memory_data_locality/false_sharing/False_Sharing_Pi$ g++ BUGGY_pi.cpp -fopenmp
+    rebahozkoc@nebula:~/Parallel_Programming_Project/memory_data_locality/false_sharing/False_Sharing_Pi$ ./a.out
+    pi                is 3.14159265358979323846264338327950
+    pi with 1073741824 steps is 0.21246444505167241812 in 11.459840 seconds
     elifyildirir@nebula:~/Parallel_Programming_Project/memory_data_locality/example2/False_Sharing_ Pi$ g++ REFERENCE_pi.cpp -fopenmp
     elifyildirir@nebula:~/Parallel_Programming_Project/memory_data_locality/example2/False_Sharing_ Pi$ ./a.out
     pi                is 3.14159265358979323846264338327950
     pi with 1073741824 steps is 3.14159265358980022143 in 0.399025 seconds
+    rebahozkoc@nebula:~/Parallel_Programming_Project/memory_data_locality/false_sharing/False_Sharing_Pi$ g++ GPT_pi.cpp -fopenmp
+    rebahozkoc@nebula:~/Parallel_Programming_Project/memory_data_locality/false_sharing/False_Sharing_Pi$ ./a.out
+    pi                is 3.14159265358979323846264338327950
+    pi with 1073741824 steps is 0.16342920620331019554 in 8.895048 seconds
+    rebahozkoc@nebula:~/Parallel_Programming_Project/memory_data_locality/false_sharing/False_Sharing_Pi$ ./a.out
+    pi                is 3.14159265358979323846264338327950
+    pi with 1073741824 steps is 3.14159265358980066551 in 3.914425 seconds